Puff Kuo: 2008–2010

 Kuo debuted as a commercial model in 2008.
 Her first television appearance was in a McDonald's commercial that aired in Taiwan.
 After her commercial appearance, she was discovered by Dorian Entertainment, which she signed on as her management company.
 During this time, she and future group members Tia Lee and Emily Song of Dream Girls were under training before officially debuting as a group.
 Kuo had several appearances in variety shows such as Guess, 100% Entertainment, and Kangxi Lai Le and appeared in numerous music videos.

 2011–2012

 In December 2011, Kuo had her first acting role in SETTV's drama Inborn Pair, playing the supporting role of the daughter of a triad boss.
 Inborn Pair was a ratings success and saw the boost in popularity of its stars.

 In 2012, Kuo starred in her first film, Silent Code.
-That same year she starred in another SETTV drama entitled Miss Rose, playing the supporting role of a spoiled fiancee to lead actor Roy Chiu's character.
+That same year she starred in another SETTV drama entitled Miss Rose, playing the supporting role of a spoiled fiancée to lead actor Roy Chiu's character.
 In December, Dream Girls released their second group EP Girl's Talk.